dataiku/dss-visual-edit/docs/sample-project-join-companies.md

 ### Project deployment and update in production

 Once the project has been built and successfully tested on a Design node, you would deploy it to an Automation node.
+This requires proper initialization of the editlog on the latter, as shown in the video below.

 <iframe src="https://www.loom.com/embed/e47c5d09871741c48062e3547108bb39" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="height: 400px; width: 600px"></iframe>